jimmyhuydev/notes/logs.md

 July 2026
 * Submit resumes, I got fews first interview but they all went to silent.
+* Found a place to rent to settle down.

 June 2026
 * Move to Australia.
 It is hard to find a place to rent.